This article is a summary of how to set up this Instant Payment Notification (IPN) to get full control on my website along with my working code in C#.

 Load this first to check the syntax of your page

-The sendmail here is the simplest your website setting may or may not allow this but not a show stopper.
+The sendmail here is the simplest.
+Your website setting may or may not allow this, but it is not a show stopper.

-As you can see it is straightforward.
-Of course a bunch of tests should be carried out with the sandbox Seller/Buyer accounts to make sure the flow is proper.
-Also more basic checks are needed specially checking your account number and may be some extra processing and all of that can be hooked up to the "listener" page . e.g. I needed to add the buyers to a mail list for sending them notifications.
+As you can see, it is straightforward.
+Of course, a bunch of tests should be carried out with the sandbox Seller/Buyer accounts to make sure the flow is proper.
+Also, more basic checks are needed, especially checking your account number and may be some extra processing and all of that can be hooked up to the "listener" page.
+For example, I needed to add the buyers to a mail list for sending them notifications.